nagyist/airplanedev.cli/README.md

 # Airplane CLI

 > **Note**
-> As of May 12, 2023, this repository is only used for GitHub releases.
-The code in this repository is no longer actively updated.
+> As of May 12, 2023, the CLI’s codebase was migrated into an internal monorepo.
+Going forward, this repository will only be used as a release target for new CLI versions.

 Provides CLI access to [app.airplane.dev](https://app.airplane.dev).